-AWDF is committed to supporting women's leadership and will only fund groups that are women led in board/staff and have advancing women's rights/gender equality as a priority
+AWDF is committed to supporting women's leadership and will only fund groups that are women led in board/staff and have advancing women's rights/gender equality as a priority and an explicit part of their mandate.

-AWDF supports organisations and initiatives advancing the rights of women facing multiple discriminations.
-This includes young women; differently-abled women; women living with HIV, economically marginalised rural and urban women; sex workers and lesbian, bisexual and transgender women.
+AWDF supports organisations and initiatives advancing the rights of woman-identified persons facing multiple discriminations.
+This includes young women; differently-abled women; women living with HIV, economically marginalised rural and urban women; sex workers; and lesbian, bisexual, transgender, queer and intersex (LBTQI) women.
 We will encourage applications from initiatives led by and/or including the participation and agendas of these constituencies.

-II.
 GEOGRAPHICAL COVERAGE & LANGUAGE: